Course Information

 SPA 364 / LAO 364 / AMS 434

 This course is an introduction to the theory and practice of oral history.
 Students will learn the principles and applications of oral history.
-The class will collaborate with the Historical Society of Princeton and the Princeton Public Library to develop the first stage of the "Voces de la Diáspora" Oral History project, a project partner of "Voices of Princeton".
+The class will collaborate with the Historical Society of Princeton and the Princeton Public Library to continue developing the "Voces de la Diáspora" Oral History project, a project partner of "Voices of Princeton".
 Discussion on readings will be combined with hands-on activities to prepare students for conducting oral history interviews in Spanish.

 Instructors